DigitalCognition-GIS/QGIS_2-with-Python-Support/a1___GIS_Basics_Theory_and_TechNotes_.md

 - Semi-Automatic Classification Plugin - Source of Blogs and Tutorials from , Original Author :- https://fromgistors.blogspot.com
 - The SACP is installed from the Plugins dialogue of QGIS 2
 - LANDSAT 8 Images and metadata procured from - https://espa.cr.usgs.gov
-- Own image classification code and screncaptures as seen here - https://www.linkedin.com/in/rohitdhankar/
+- Own image classification code and screencaptures etc , here - https://www.linkedin.com/in/rohitdhankar/

 #